 - In a separate large bowl, combine the eggs, sugar, and vanilla.
 Add this egg mixture to the hot milk and rice and allow to cook for just a few minutes, stirring occasionally.

 - Stir in the cinnamon and raisins, stirring just to combine well.

 - Finally, pour the rice pudding mixture into a casserole or baking dish and bake in the preheated oven for 20 minutes.

 Allow your rice pudding to cool slightly before serving.

-Recipe note: Though rice pudding is usually prepared with leftover cooked white rice, you can use any kind of rice you'd like or happen to have leftover (brown rice, or basmati rice, for example), however, note that wild rice is not actually a rice, and shouldn't be used to prepare rice pudding as it won't cook up in the same way.
+Recipe note: Though rice pudding is usually prepared with leftover cooked white rice, you can use any rice you'd like or happen to have leftover (brown rice, or basmati rice, for example).
+However, note that wild rice is not actually rice, and shouldn't be used to prepare rice pudding as it won't cook up in the same way.